commitdev/zero/README.md

 ### Backend
 - Golang or Node.js example project automatically set up, Dockerized, and deployed to your new Kubernetes cluster
-- CI pipeline built with [CircleCI][circleci] or GitHubActions.
+- CI pipeline built with [CircleCI][circleci] or GitHub Actions.
 Just merge a PR and a deploy will start.
 Your code will be built and tested, deployed to staging, then prompt you to push to production
 - File upload / download support using signed Cloudfront URLs (Optional)
 - Email support using [SendGrid][sendgrid] or AWS SES (Optional)
 - Notification support for sending and receiving messages in your application (web, mobile, SMS, Email, etc.) (Optional) (In Progress)